Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What’s the best way to protect my accounts from AI fraud?

-Enable multi-factor authentication (MFA) and use strong, unique passwords to make it harder for bots to access your accounts.
+Turn on multi-factor authentication and use strong, unique passwords for each account.
+This makes it much harder for scammers to break in.